viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/index.md

 The meemoo SIP consists of a hierarchical directory structure with 3 levels:

-- the root directory (henceforth bag level);
+- the root directory `/` or the _bag level_;
-- the data directory (henceforth package level);
+- the `/data` directory inside the root directory or _package level_;
-- the representations directory (henceforth representation level).
+- the `/representations` directory inside the `/data` directory or _representation level_.

 <figure class="mx-auto">
   <img src="../../../../../assets/images_spec/sip_structure.png" alt="meemoo SIP structure" />
   <figcaption>The directory structure of a meemoo SIP.</figcaption>
 </figure>

-The [bag level](/4_structure_bag) is a transport layer and contains information that is essential for checking the integrity of all files in the SIP.
+The [_bag level_](/4_structure_bag) is a transport layer and contains essential information for checking the integrity of all files in the SIP.
 It uses a manifest file listing every file in the SIP together with its checksum.

-The [package level](/5_structure_package) contains descriptive and preservation information about the (sub)IE(s) of the SIP, together with a *mets.xml* file that contains administrative information about the submission of the SIP (e.g. the organization that submits the SIP).
+The [_package level_](/5_structure_package) contains descriptive and preservation information about the SIP's main subject, namely the different (sub)IE(s) of which digital representations are being delivered, and preservation information about the SIP as a whole (e.g. the software used to create the SIP).
-The package level also contains preservation information about the SIP as a whole (e.g. the software used to create the SIP).
+In addition, a `mets.xml` file supplies information about the SIP's structure and administrative information about the SIP's submission (e.g. the organization that submits the SIP).

 <mark class="miel">De terminologie moet consistenter ("payload files, also known as the essence or the media files").
 Kies een term, definieer die en gebruik die consequent over het hele document.</mark>

-The [representation level](/6_structure_representation) contains the actual payload files, also known as the essence or the media files, grouped in representation folders.
+The [_representation level_](/6_structure_representation) contains the actual payload files, also known as the essence or the media files, grouped in representation folders.
-Each representation folder also contains descriptive and preservation information about a specific representation of the (sub)IE(s) of the SIP situated at the package-level (cf. supra) and preservation information about the essence or media files.
+Each representation folder also contains descriptive and preservation information about a specific representation of the (sub)IE(s) of the SIP situated at the _package level_ (cf. supra) and preservation information about the essence or media files.

 ***Example***